Shef-AIRE/aire-hugo-research-group/content/authors/venet-osmani/_index.md

 ---
 # Display name
-title: Samerrr Alabedd
+title: Venet Osmani

 # Username (this should match the folder name)
 authors:
-- samerrr-alabedd
+- venet-osmani

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Clinical Lecturer at University of Sheffield
+role: Senior Lecturer in Data Science

 # Organizations/Affiliations
 organizations:
-- name: University of Sheffield
+- name: The University of Sheffield
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio:

-# interests:
-# - Cardiac Imaging
-# - AI in Clinical Applications

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons